vwheatle/SystemsProgramming-WarmUp/warmUp.md

 All this code *was developed in* and *is available as* a Git repository [over at my GitHub](https://github.com/vwheatle/SystemsProgramming-WarmUp).
 Still, I've tried to include up-to-date source code listings in this document.

+I wrote a build script (available in the Git repository as `00-runAll.sh`) that builds all the programs.
+It also accepts a `run` parameter that will run through every program with Valgrind and some sample input.
+Next project I'll try to figure out `make` so I can make it a `Makefile`.

 ## Question 1

 > In the following code, the first `printf` reached produces the output "14", but the second `printf` can cause a bus error / segmentation fault.
 Why?